comboshreddies/tmux_k8s/README.md

 Tool tmux_k8s runs multiple executions scripts (sequences) in multiple tmux windows.
 Each window runs script on one pod.
-You can decide if you want to attach and inspect executions per each pod, or you want to just execute and exit.
+You can decide if you want to attach and inspect executions per each pod, or you want to just execute and exit

+It can be executed as [kubectl plugin](https://github.com/comboshreddies/tmux_k8s?tab=readme-ov-file#kubectl-plugin-kubectl-tmux)

 # purpose